okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### API for suppressing email notifications is in General Availability

 This API allows you to change who receives email notifications for each individual email template.
-You can suppress them completely, or send them to admins only.
-This unlocks testing scenarios which warrant using production user directories, and prevents end users from getting test emails.
+You can suppress them completely or send them to admins only.
+This unlocks testing scenarios that warrant using production user directories and prevents end users from getting test emails.
 It also allows extensibility for customers who would like to use a third party email sender through Hooks or Workflows.
 See [Email template settings](/docs/reference/api/brands/#email-template-settings).<!--OKTA-526580-->

 #### Access Denied error message customization is GA in Preview